ReadyTalk/cukefarm/docs/generalStepDefs.md

  execution should fail if the expected option is not selected

 ```
-return executeStep('"Mountain Standard" should be selected in the "Time Zone" drop down list', function(stepResult) {
+return executeStep('"Mountain Standard" should be selected in the "Time Zone" drop down list', function() {
-  return expect(stepResult.getStatus()).to.equal(Cucumber.Status.FAILED);
+  return expect(currentStepResult.getStatus()).to.equal(Cucumber.Status.FAILED);
 });
 ```